vendelael/vendelael.github.io/_pages/about.md

 permalink: /
 title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
 excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 My name is Vendela Lundgren, and I am an undergraduate student at the University of Maryland, Baltimore County.
 I am pursuing two B.A.'s in Economics and Geography and Environmental Systems, and I am set to graduate in the Fall of 2023.
 In the following years, I hope to pursue graduate school abroad to further my studies and broaden my horizons.